mw44118/your-own-kind-of-dictionary/code_outline.rst

     the nice methods like .keys(), .values(), .items(), .iteritems(), etc.

-4. Write a new Task class that implements a few of these methods, but not all of them.
+4. Write a new Task class that implements these methods.

 listing4.py
 ===========